 - Style: T-bar

-For comfort, there is a PVC grip handle, and Greenfields have even added a steel cleat to make it easier to attach your line.
-Like me, you will love the price, making this anchor a quality budget option.
+For comfort, there's a PVC grip handle.
+Greenfields has even added a steel cleat to make it easier to attach your line.
+Like me, you'll love the price, which this anchor a quality budget option.

 - Material: Powder-Coated Steel